Pest Issues

 1. Put all food, especially carbs and starches, in sealed containers.

-This will cut out a part of their food supply and discourage them to seek refuge in your home.
+This will cut out a part of their food supply and discourage them from seeking refuge in your home.

 2. Regularly vacuum in every room.